cylc/cylc-doc/src/glossary.rst

    event handlers
    handlers

+      :ref:`Event Handling documentation <EventHandling>`

-      Carry out an action when the Cylc scheduler detects that an arbitrary event has occurred.
+      An action you want the Cylc scheduler to run when it detects that an event has occurred:

+      - For the :term:`scheduler`; for example startup, stall or shutdown.
+      - For a :term:`task`; for example when the :term:`task state` changes to succeeded, failed or submit-failed.

       This allows Cylc to centralize automated handling of critical events.
-Cylc can do may things when it detects an event.
+      Cylc can do many things when it detects an event.

-      Use-cases include:
+      Possible use-cases include (but are not limited to):

-      - Send an email message
+      - Send an email message.
-      - Run a Cylc command
+      - Run a Cylc command.
+      - Run _any_ user-specified script or command.